spryker/spryker-docs/docs/scos/dev/features/202108.0/product/product-feature-overview/search-widget-for-concrete-products-overview.md

 With the search widget, a customer can always find the items that are available specifically to them as [Product Restriction](https://documentation.spryker.com/2021080/docs/merchant-product-restrictions) are considered while searching.
 This means, that if a blacklist rule exists for a customer, the products that are added to that rule will not be displayed in the search results.

 {% info_block infoBox %}
-You can find more examples of product restriction use cases on the [Restricted Products Behavior](/docs/scos/dev/features/{{ page.version }}/merchant-product-restrictions/restricted-products-behavior.html
+You can find more examples of product restriction use cases on the [Restricted Products Behavior](/docs/scos/dev/features/{{page.version}}/merchant-product-restrictions/restricted-products-behavior.html
 {% endinfo_block %} page.)

 ## Shopping List Page